joachimhgg/makeblock-rover/docs/source/presentation.rst

 Realising projects in Arduino C
 ===============================

 Arduino IDE is installed with Makeblock librairies.
-So, you can start by code your first project using the IDE in Arduino C !
+So, you can start by coding your first project using the IDE in Arduino C!
 Each time you want to experiment a new Makeblock sensor, you should open an Arduino IDE and try the examples.

 .. image:: /images/arduino_gedit_example.png